johnmaeda/designintechreport-2018/src/index.md

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # Bias in AI and who's auto-complete?

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # So recognize exclusion, and take action

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # Be sure to include others unlike yourself, and bring your friends